February 16, 2026

 Take a Medical Scribe Course

-There are many courses hosted both online and in-person throughout the US and Canada, such as the one offered by the Medical Scribes Training Institute.
+There are many courses hosted both online and in-person throughout the US and Canada.
 There are also several colleges that provide training courses, such as the following:

 • William Paterson University offers an online scribing course (6 months) ending in certification.
 The program teaches critical skills such as medical terminology, medical coding, and more.